SmdhMdep/ckanext-usertracking/README.md

 The user tracking plugin adds an _Activity tracking_ tab in the CKAN admin page to show engagement/activity data.

-The plugin serves as a MVC for displaying 3 tables which inform of the user, organisational and individual-page engagement.
+The plugin serves as an MVC for displaying 3 tables which inform of the user, organisational and individual-page engagement.

 This necessitates the creation of the table _user_activity_tracker_ which is populated via JS embedded in all CKAN pages which send POST request to the usertracking middleware.

-The plugin also provides a CLI commnd to export the last x days of _user_activity_tracker_ into a CSV.
+The plugin also provides a CLI command to export the last x days of _user_activity_tracker_ into a CSV.

 ![User Engagement 1 page](./PageEngagement10Page.PNG)